 Solar Power Systems

-Price-per-watt is based on the solar panels' power (watts) rating.
-Our most common rooftop solar installations of 4 kW to 8 kW are in the range of $2.20 to $2.60 per watt or $2,200 to $2,600 per kilowatt (kW).
-For example, a 6 kW rooftop solar power system installed for $15,000 works out to $2.50 per watt.
-Depending on site conditions, the price may vary plus or minus 10%.
+Price-per-watt is based on the solar panels' power (watts) rating, including the complete system installation.
+Our most common rooftop solar installations are in the range of 4 kW to 8 kW at $2.20 to $2.60 per watt (or $2,200 to $2,600 per kilowatt (kW)).
+For example, a 6 kW rooftop solar power system installed for $15,000 is $2.50 per watt.
+Depending on installation requirements, actual pricing may vary plus or minus 10%.

-Ground-mounted solar arrays typically add $4,500 to $7,500 compared to the same number of solar panels on a roof.
-This depends on a variety of factors such as the terrain, ground type, and distance from the home, as excavations are required for posts and trenching for the power line.
+The additional cost of a ground-mounted solar array typically adds $4,500 to $7,500 compared to the same number of solar panels on a roof.
+This depends on numerous factors such as the terrain, ground type, and distance from the home, as excavations are required for posts, concrete, and trenching a power line.

 Battery Power Systems

-Our most popular whole-home AC battery power system starts at $13,500 on average for a 5 kW / 13.5 kWh capacity (complete installation), depending on the specific installation and wiring requirements.
-Based on the storage capacity, this works out to approximately $1,000 per kWh.
+Our most popular whole-home AC battery power system - the Tesla Powerwall - starts at around $12,000 for a 5.8 kW / 13.5 kWh capacity battery, depending on the specific installation and wiring requirements.
+Based on the storage capacity, this works out to around $1,000 per kWh.

-Bear in mind that AC battery systems include an integrated inverter, unlike 48V DC batteries which are sold separately from the inverter and supporting hardware that typically adds 20% or more in material and installation costs (for comparison).
+Bear in mind that AC battery systems have an integrated AC-DC inverter, unlike 48V DC batteries which are sold separately from the inverter and supporting hardware.
+DC systems and their additional components and installation time typically add 20% or more in costs.
+Because of these differences, price-per-kWh comparisons are not so straightforward.
+We offer both types of systems to accommodate specific requirements.

 Federal Tax Credit